Author Bio: Dr. Sanusi Umar MD is the author of this article.

 The mesh itself is usually made of polyester or nylon to create a thin layer that appears more natural, especially for the hairline region.

-The main benefits of having a mesh base is that it is lightweight and cooler.
+The main benefit of having a mesh base is that it is lightweight and cooler.
 However, it does wears faster due to acids released from the skin.

 Hairpiece Systems With a Polymer Base